DucksDontDev/surf-bot/README.md

 **INSTALLATION**
-1. Open CSGO and run the executable file
+1. Open CSGO and run the executable file or you can compile it yourself!
-2. Method 2: Compile it yourself!

 **USAGE**
 1. Press INSERT in game, to open the GUI (console themed)